 • The mt-tRNA / OXPHOS story is the most mechanistically satisfying and the one Singh emphasises, but the deficit-rescue version requires that tissue taurine declines with age.
 Massie et al. report tissue taurine unchanged in aged C57BL/6 mice — Singh’s strain.
 If tissue taurine doesn’t decline, the deficit-rescue framing of the mt-tRNA mechanism has no upstream driver in this strain.
 (A pharmacological framing — supplementation pushes the modification above baseline rather than rescuing a deficit — survives this critique but is not what the paper’s narrative argues.)

-None of the above has been directly tested for its causal contribution to taurine’s reported phenotypes. unsubstantiated
+None of the above has been directly tested for its causal contribution to taurine’s reported phenotypes. theory/unsubstantiated

 Exercise and sports context (mechanistically distinct from aging claim)